 Resources for Coping with School Tragedies

-Schools have witnessed many events over the past two years, from a pivot to virtual learning during COVID-19 and protests for racial justice, to student suicides and gun violence, including the shootings that took place at a supermarket in Buffalo, NY and at Robb Elementary School in Uvalde, TX.
+Schools have witnessed many events over the past two years, from a pivot to virtual learning during COVID-19 and protests for racial justice, to student suicides and gun violence, including the shootings that took place at a supermarket in Buffalo, NY, at Robb Elementary School in Uvalde, TX, and at Michigan State University.
 This resource page outlines resources on addressing crises that occur in school communities and how to move forward in the aftermath of these crises.